Letters of Recommendation

 What Referees are Often Asked to Comment On

-For any academic-related field, your referees will be asked to comment on your level of maturity, academic performance, intellectual potential, creativity and originality, motivation for continuing your studies, and promise of professional success.
+For any academic-related field, your referees will be asked to comment on your academic performance, ability to communicate well in writing and orally, intellectual potential, creativity and originality, motivation for continuing your studies, promise of professional success, and level of maturity.
 Others may want to know how well you work both independently and in groups, handle challenges and multiple deadlines, as well as deal with unfamiliar material.
 Look carefully at the recommendation form to see what your referees will be asked to comment on.

-For employment purposes, referees may be asked to comment on your level of maturity, teamwork skills, writing skills, problem-solving skills, analytical skills, listening skills, oral communication skills, intellectual ability, ability to take initiative, global/diverse perspectives, demonstrated leadership, and further leadership potential.
+For employment purposes, referees may be asked to comment on your level of maturity, a variety of skills -- teamwork, writing, problem-solving, analytical, listening , oral communication--, intellectual ability, ability to take initiative, global/diverse perspectives, demonstrated leadership, and further leadership potential.

 How many of these positive attributes can and do your professors use to describe you?